 Those who choose the Philosophy, Literary and Linguistic Studies course of study should enjoy intensive reading, working with language, and literary research.
 Independent literary research is sometimes true "detective work!"
 Students will need persistance when learning a foreign language.
 Due to the interdisciplinary components, students should be interested in interdisciplinary thinking and research.

 Solid knowledge of the studied language(s) is a prerequisite.
 Students with foreign languages will be grouped together in language courses with the help of a placement test that takes their varying skills into consideration.
 In order to participate in the advanced components students must have documentation of sufficient English skills.
-In addition to the RWTH test, the Cambridge-Certificate –CAE –, IELTS test – at least 6.5 –, and TOEFL test – at least 110 – are accepted.
+In addition to the RWTH test, the following tests are accepted:

 When enrolling, students must submit proof that they took the two self assessments below.
 This is not required at the time of application.